hertzmann/hertzmann.github.io/_posts/2020-10-21-quantitative-evaluation.md

-# Quantitative Evaluation in Computer Vision Isn't Everything
+# Quantitative Evaluation Isn't Everything

 *"Who are you going to believe, the numerical scores or your own eyes?" — [The Marx Brothers, sort of](https://www.youtube.com/watch?v=cHxGUe1cjzM).*